Richmond (South) - Cremorne

 Population growth drivers in Richmond (South) - Cremorne are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Richmond (South) - Cremorne's population is around 19,475 as of Nov 2025.
-This reflects an increase of 1,804 people since the 2021 Census which reported a population of 17,671 people.
-The change was inferred from the estimated resident population of 19,230 from the ABS as of June 2024 and an additional 274 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,539 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Richmond (South) - Cremorne's growth of 10.2% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by overseas migration contributing approximately 80.6% of overall population gains during recent periods.
+Richmond (South) - Cremorne's population is around 19,410 as of February 2026.
+This reflects an increase of 1,739 people since the 2021 Census, which reported a population of 17,671 people.
+The change is inferred from the estimated resident population of 19,230 from the ABS as of June 2024 and an additional 289 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,524 persons per square kilometer.
+Richmond (South) - Cremorne's growth rate of 9.8% since census positions it within 0.1 percentage points of the national average of 9.9%, demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 80.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends forecast a significant population increase, with the area expected to grow by 6,791 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 33.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the area expected to grow by 6,791 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 34.1% in total over the 17 years.

 Frequently Asked Questions - Population